Configuration

 False |

 Controls the generation and saving of training and validation plots.
-Set to True to create plots such as loss curves, precision-recall curves, and sample predictions.
-Useful for visually tracking model performance over time. |
+Set to True to create plots like loss curves, precision-recall curves, and sample predictions for visual tracking of performance. |

 save |